bhj/gl-chromakey/README.md

 ### `.key(...keys: Key[]): GLChromaKey`

-Sets one or more key colors in RGB, **replacing any prior settings**.
-Calling without parameters clears all key colors.
+Sets one or more key colors, **replacing any prior settings**.
+Calling without parameters clears all keys.

 - `key`: any of the following:
 	- the string `'auto'`
-	- RGB color in the form `[r, g, b]`
+	- an RGB color in array form `[r, g, b]`
-	- array of objects with properties:
+	- an object with properties:
 		- `color` (required): the string `'auto'` or an RGB color in the form `[r, g, b]`
 		- `tolerance`: Color tolerance; float ranged 0-1.
 Higher values result in a larger range of colors being keyed (default=`0.1`)
 		- `smoothness`: Edge smoothness; float ranged 0-1.
 Higher values result in more transparency near the key color (default=`0.1`)